 Professor Amanda Kirby

 Amanda is the CEO.
-She also holds a chair in developmental disorders at the University of South Wales and is a qualified GP, and worked for some years in adult psychiatry.
+Until recently she held a chair in developmental disorders at the University of South Wales and is a qualified GP, and worked for some years in adult psychiatry.

 Amanda also founded The Dyscovery Centre in 1997, a specialist centre for children and adults with developmental disorders.
 She has a close personal interest in neurodiversity as many close family members are wonderful and talented neurodiverse people.